 Students are given the opportunity to learn more about the Rosary with the Chaplain during the month of October.

 November is a time of remembrance.
 Students represent the college at Remembrance Sunday service at the cenotaph at St George’s hall in Liverpool.
 We also have a service for All Saints and All Souls remembering all those close to us who have died.
 This continues through the month of November through a memory book that is situated in the prayer room for anyone who wishes to pray for family who have passed away.

 During Advent and Lent all students have the opportunity to come to the prayer room for their service of reflection, led by the Chaplain.
 The theme of each service is developed through the liturgical times and culminates in a whole school collective worship.

 Spring term again is a busy time.
 We begin the New Year with a celebration of our patron saint by coming together as a college to celebrate St John Bosco’s feast day.
 One of our Salesian priests begins the day with Holy mass which gets the days celebrations off to a great start.

-The experience of prayer is therefore an integral part of Religious Education and college life at St John Bosco.
-We have a weekly prayer theme and every Monday we start the week with prayer time for staff.
+The experience of prayer is an integral part of Religious Education and college life at St John Bosco.
+We have a weekly prayer theme.
+Staff begin their week with prayer.
 This collective worship continues into the classroom daily for the rest of the week.
 Form tutors pray with their forms every day using liturgical materials devised by the College Chaplain.
 The College prayer room is available for use by all during the day.

 The word comes from a small place in Savoy called Sales the home of St. Francis, whom Don Bosco (Fr.
 Bosco) loved because of his simple and ordinary Spirituality.
 He found God in the ordinary everyday people and events of life.
 He found holiness in the "ordinary"…….this really appealed to Don Bosco.
 Don Bosco followed this style of spirituality and lots of people were attracted to his lifestyle and work.
 He started a religious order and called it The Salesians